drvinceknight/pfm/book/tools-for-mathematics/08-statistics/tutorial/main.md

 indicating that the more you exercise the lower your heart rate is likely to be.

 To calculate the line of best fit for the transformed variables we need to first create them.
 We will do this using a list comprehension.
-As we are doing everything numerically, we will use `math.log` which by default computes the natural logarithm:
+As you are doing everything numerically, we will use `math.log` which by default computes the natural logarithm: